Epsilon Announces a Second Tra - GuruFocus.com

-HOUSTON, May 16, 2023 (GLOBE NEWSWIRE) -- Epsilon Energy Ltd. (“Epsilon” or the “Company”) (NASDAQ: EPSN) today reported an investment in Ector County, Texas with material follow-on development opportunities.
+HOUSTON, May 16, 2023 (GLOBE NEWSWIRE) -- Epsilon Energy Ltd. (“Epsilon” or the “Company”) ( EPSN) today reported an investment in Ector County, Texas with material follow-on development opportunities.

 Epsilon is pleased to announce entering into a second drilling focused transaction in the Permian Basin.
 The acquired assets are a 25% working interest in 12,373 gross acres located in Ector County, Texas on the Central Basin Platform, operated by a Midland-based private operator.